Steps to follow to become an academy sponsor.

 You should work with your sponsor lead to complete your application.

-Your RSC will send you a letter to let you know the outcome of your application.
+Your regional director will send you a letter to let you know the outcome of your application.

 4. Become an academy sponsor

-If your application is successful, your RSC will select an appropriate school that needs a sponsor.
+If your application is successful, your regional director will select an appropriate school that needs a sponsor.
 If this school isn’t an academy, it will have to convert to academy status before you can become its sponsor.

-Your RSC will ask you to explain what specific support you would offer the school and to provide evidence that you can give this support.
+Your regional director will ask you to explain what specific support you would offer the school and to provide evidence that you can give this support.

-Your RSC will also discuss the plans for the school with the local headteacher board (HTB).
-If the RSC agrees that you’re the right sponsor for the academy, they will approve the match.
+Your regional director will also discuss the plans for the school with the local advisory board.
+If the regional director agrees that you’re the right sponsor for the academy, they will approve the match.

-Converter academies can also join your trust, if the RSC agrees.
+Converter academies can also join your trust, if the regional director agrees.

-Once the school you’re going to sponsor has been granted an academy order (ie confirmation that it can become an academy), you’ll receive a grant to cover the new academy’s pre-opening costs.
+Once the school you’re going to sponsor has been granted an academy order (confirmation that it can become an academy), you’ll receive a grant to cover the new academy’s pre-opening costs.

 Read guidance on sponsored academy funding to find out what type of start-up grant you’ll receive.

 There are several places you can go to for support and guidance on developing your multi-academy trust.